Chrps/boids/README.md

 The docs folder is the source for the GitHub Pages deployment (for this repo).

+# BUGS / Mistakes
+Grid should scale to visual range!

 # 📝 TODO

 These are the things I would like to do in the future